Data Shapley in One Training Run: Conclusion and Limitations

 In this work, we introduce In-Run Data Shapley, a novel data attribution technique that addresses the limitations of Retraining-based Data Shapley.
 Extensive experiments demonstrate the effectiveness of In-Run Data Shapley in various applications.
 Here, we discuss the potential limitations of this work.

 \textbf{Availability of validation data before training.} One potential limitation of In-Run Data Shapley is that it requires the validation data to be available before training, as the data attribution scores are computed during the training process.
 However, there are many scenarios where validation data is naturally available before training, such as when using publicly available benchmark datasets, participating in machine learning competitions, or adhering to regulatory requirements.
-For scenarios where validation data arrives after the model has been trained, a potential solution is to save checkpoints of intermediate models during training and approximate In-Run Data Shapley using these checkpoints.
+For scenarios where validation data arrives after the model has been trained, a potential solution is to save checkpoints of intermediate models during training and approximate In-Run Data Shapley using these checkpoints, in the same spirit of TracIN-CP described in \citet{pruthi2020estimating}.
+However, the choice of checkpoints can significantly impact performance, and it is unclear which checkpoints to pick.

-\textbf{Extension to other optimization algorithms.} The "ghost" family techniques developed in this work are specifically tailored for SGD and do not directly extend to other popular optimizers like Adam due to their normalization terms.
-Nonetheless, using SGD as a proxy for Adam allows for efficient data attribution, which is the approach adopted in practice and proven to be effective in experiments.
-Extending these techniques to support Adam and similar optimizers remains an exciting direction for future research.
+\textbf{Extension to other optimization algorithms.} Extending the "ghost" family techniques developed in this work to support Adam and similar optimizers remains an exciting direction for future research.
+We stress that extending the formulation of In-Run Data Shapley from SGD to Adam is feasible, but the actual challenge lies in computing it efficiently without instantiating each individual gradient vector, which cannot be solved by simple extensions described in \citet{xia2024less}.

 \textbf{Handling memory constraints.} In scenarios where GPU memory constraints prevent large batch sizes, the "ghost" techniques can be extended by using gradient accumulation.
 This approach accommodates larger training batch sizes by dividing the batch into smaller sub-batches and accumulating gradients over multiple iterations.
 While this method may increase runtime due to additional backpropagation steps, it maintains the feasibility of the techniques under memory constraints.
 Improving computational efficiency for large batch sizes remains an important direction for future research.